Scorptech/milestoneone/TESTING.md

 way expected, and that they look good on all device widths.

 ####  Page content:
-Reduce and expand width of window to verify that each staff card behaves the way expected and that the transitions expand and contract as expected.
+Reduce and expand width of window to verify that each staff card behaves as expected and that the transitions expand and contract as expected.
 Check staff cards look good on all device widths.

 ####  Request A Quote buttons: